telerik/winforms-docs/gridview/editors/events.md

 The following events occur during the editing process:

-__EditorRequired__ – This is the first event that fires when a cell is to become editable (edit mode).
+__EditorRequired:__  This is the first event that fires when a cell is to become editable (edit mode).

 >note This is the right place to replace the editor with a custom one.[Here]({%slug winforms/gridview/editors/using-custom-editors%}) is an example of this behavior.
 >